-May 23, 2019 – San Diego, CA. We’re taking another look at Gilead Sciences, the maker of popular HIV drugs, which has come under our spot light after learning its possible connection to chronic kidney disease (CKD) or osteoporosis or bone fractures.
+May 23, 2019 – San Diego, CA. We’re taking another look at Gilead Sciences, the maker of popular HIV drugs, which has come under our spot light after learning its possible connection to chronic kidney disease (CKD) or osteoporosis or bone fractures for some patients.

 This time we’re questioning its profit motifs since learning about it allegedly conspired with other drug makers whose medicines were part of a so-called combination cocktail in order to block generic competition.

 The lawsuit (PDF file link below) tells of a highly unique scheme with these cocktail drugs, which are fixed dose combinations of various widely used drugs that have been used for years in treating HIV.

 Gilead is a major player in the HIV drug marketplace and makes a product called tenofovir disoproxil fumarate, (TDF).
 This is a HIV antiviral and antiviral drug.
 They face lawsuits on deceptive marketing practices.

 But this new lawsuit says Gilead allegedly reached deals with Bristol-Myers Squibb and the Janssen unit of Johnson & Johnson to use only its component, tenofovir, in any cocktail the companies might later market — even after the tenofovir patent expired.
 And Gilead returned the favor by agreeing not to market a competing cocktail after the Bristol-Myers and Janssen patents expired, the suit stated.